 Just as you would write a blog post to attract and engage visitors on your website, a newsletter is a message you write for prospects on your email list.
 A newsletter should be personal and customized to each subscriber because they have shown their own personal interest in your business by joining your email list.
 It can be as simple as a body of text, or you can mix things up by including links, audio or video, images, and GIFs.

 You’ve heard them say that the riches are in the list, and they aren’t wrong.
-A report from emailmonday shows that you can expect an ROI of up to 380% on your email list.
+A report from emailmonday shows that you can expect an ROI of up to 380% on your email list (that is, if you keep it decluttered!).
 So if you invest $1000 in building a list and a worthwhile campaign, you can expect $38,000 in return.

 Think about what that return will do for your business.